kuzeko/graph-databases-testsuite/RUN.md

 For range parameters queries are executed twice.
 Once, in isolation for every single parameter combination, i.e., once with `BFS_DEPTH=2` and `SID=0`, once with `BFS_DEPTH=2` and `SID=1` and so on.
 Then again in `BATCH_MODE`, when the `BFS_DEPTH` is kept and all the parameters for `SID` are tested one after the other in random order.
 In this second case queries are not run in isolation, but in a single batch.

 The `BATCH_VAR` variable inside `test.py` lists the variables that are eligible to be run inside a batch.

 ## Logging

+Every execution poduces different log files:
-By default the `test.py` script creates 5 log files:
+By default the `test.py` script creates 3 files:

-  - `docker.log` contains the output of the docker image
+  - `docker.log` contains the output of the docker image.
-  - `timeout.log`  contains informations about executions timing out.

   - `test.log`  contains the content of the groovy scripts that are run.
     By default contains subprocess command stdout and stderr, when in debug mode contains also a copy of each `/tmp/query` that is executed.

+  - `timeout.log`  contains informations about executions timing out.

-  - `exp/errors`
+  - `runtime/errors`
 	Contains the stderr stream from gremlin.sh and also the info log from our scripts (we do not want to pollute the results file)

-  - `exp/results`
+  - `runtime/results`
 	A simil-CSV, containing the timing of the query.
 A first set of columns is common to all the queries, for some, follows additional fields useful for stats.
 	It is not technically a valid CSV since not all the rows have the same number of columns.
-	In debug mode it contains also all the stack trace and errors messages from java, sometime more useful than the one in errors to debug.
-It’s not clear why it does not logs to stderr only.
+		In debug mode it contains also all the stack trace and errors messages from java, sometime more useful than the one in errors to `docker.log`.

 ## ALL CONFIGS SHOULD BE IN /runtime/confs

-- Gremlin Tp2 & Tp3 comptibility Docs
+- Gremlin Tp2 & Tp3 compatibility Docs
   * http://tinkerpop.apache.org/docs/current/reference/#_tinkerpop2_data_migration
   * http://tinkerpop.apache.org/docs/current/reference/#sugar-plugin
   * http://tinkerpop.apache.org/javadocs/current/full/org/apache/tinkerpop/gremlin/structure/Graph.html